domhanak/droolsjbpm-integration/kie-server-parent/kie-server-remote/kie-server-graphql/kie-server-graphql-jbpm/docs/api/jbpm-schema-documentation.md

 <td valign="top">[<a href="#processdefinition">ProcessDefinition</a>]</td>
 <td>

-Gets list of ProcessDefinition objects with concrete processDefinitionId OR containerId, not both.
+Gets list of ProcessDefinition objects with concrete processDefinitionId OR containerId, not both

 </td>
 </tr>